Convex and concave decompositions of affine $3$-manifolds: Toral -submanifolds and the decomposition

-\begin{thm} Suppose that a compact real projective $3$-manifold $M$ with empty or convex boundary.
-Suppose that $M$ is not complete affine or bihedral and $M$ is not an affine Hopf $3$-manifold.
+We now prove a simpler version of Theorem \ref{thm:main3}. \begin{theorem} Suppose that a connected compact real projective $3$-manifold $M$ with empty or convex boundary.
+Suppose that $M$ is neither complete affine nor bihedral, and $M$ is not an affine Hopf $3$-manifold.
 Suppose that $M$ has no two-faced submanifold of type I, and $M$ has no concave affine $3$-manifold of type I with boundary incompressible to itself.
-Suppose that $M'$ below has no two-faced submanifold of type II, and $M'$ has no concave affine $3$-manifold of type II with boundary incompressible to itself.
-Then the following hold\,{\rm :} \begin{itemize} \item each concave affine submanifold of type I in $M$ with compressible boundary contains a unique toral $\pi$-submanifold $T$ of type I where $T$ has a compressible boundary. \begin{itemize} \item There are finitely many disjoint toral $\pi$-submanifolds obtained by taking one from concave affine submanifolds in $M$ with compressible boundary. \end{itemize} \item We remove $\bigcup_{i=1}^{n} \inte T_{i}$ from $M$.
-Call $M'$ the resulting real projective manifold with convex boundary. \begin{itemize} \item Each concave affine submanifold of type II in $M'$ with compressible boundary contains a unique toral $\pi$-submanifold $T$ of type II where $T$ has a compressible boundary. \item There are finitely many disjoint toral $\pi$-submanifolds obtained by taking one from concave affine submanifolds in $M'$ with compressible boundary. \end{itemize} \item $M - \bigcup_{i=1}^{n+m} \inte T_i$ is $2$-convex. \end{itemize} \end{thm} \begin{proof} If $N$ is a concave affine $3$-manifold of type I with a compressible boundary into $N$, then its universal cover is in a hemispherical $3$-crescent and $N$ is homeomorphic to a solid torus and is a toral $\pi$-submanifold by Lemma \ref{lem:toralpiI}.
+Then the following hold\,{\rm :} \begin{itemize} \item each concave affine submanifold of type I in $M$ with compressible boundary contains a unique toral $\pi$-submanifold $T$ of type I where $T$ has a compressible boundary. \begin{itemize} \item There are finitely many disjoint toral $\pi$-submanifolds obtained by taking one from each of the concave affine submanifolds in $M$ with compressible boundary. \end{itemize} \item We remove $\bigcup_{i=1}^{n} \inte T_{i}$ from $M$.
+Call $M'$ the resulting real projective manifold with convex boundary.
+Suppose that $M'$ has no two-faced submanifold of type II, and $M'$ has no concave affine $3$-manifold of type II with boundary incompressible to itself. \begin{itemize} \item Each concave affine submanifold of type II in $M'$ with compressible boundary contains a unique toral $\pi$-submanifold $T$ of type II where $T$ has a compressible boundary. \item There are finitely many disjoint toral $\pi$-submanifolds obtained by taking one from each of the concave affine submanifolds in $M'$ with compressible boundary. \end{itemize} \item $M - \bigcup_{i=1}^{n+m} \inte T_i$ is $2$-convex. \end{itemize} \end{theorem} \begin{proof} If $N$ is a concave affine $3$-manifold of type I with compressible boundary into $N$, then its universal cover is in a hemispherical $3$-crescent, and $N$ is homeomorphic to a solid torus and is a toral $\pi$-submanifold by Lemma \ref{lem:toralpiI}.
 These concave affine $3$-manifolds are mutually disjoint.